twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-mogok-sayadaw/pt14-29-ending-of-dukkha-need-only-one%zh.rst

 Tape 1

 In the Rādha Sutta (SN 23:1), he asked the Buddha, "What is called the King of Death (Māra)?"
 The Buddha replied, "Form (rūpa) dhamma will kill you because you have to die as long as form exists.
 If you can contemplate the impermanence (anicca) of form as the king of death, that is beneficial; if you can't, it will kill you across many lives.
-If you can contemplate and lose interest in the king of death and its end, you have conquered the evil of 'khandha mara'—the evil of 'khandha'.
+If you can contemplate and lose interest in the king of death and its end, you have conquered the evil of 'khandha māra'—the evil of 'khandha'.
 Feeling (vedanā) is also the king of death, as are perception, mental formations, and consciousness (i.e., the other nāma khandhas of saññā, saṅkhāra, and viññāṇam)."

 The five khandhas will kill someone who received them by prayers.
 Death from bodily stiffness is caused by the earth element (paṭhavī).